-Having put diversity, inclusion, and equity at the center of our conversations for almost 20 years, we bring a unique and specific conservation lens to racial equity.
+Having put diversity, inclusion and equity at the center of our conversations for almost 20 years, we bring a unique and specific conservation lens to racial equity.
 We understand the racialized history of conservation.
 We also understand the challenges and opportunities our sector faces in advancing equity because we have lived them too.

 CTNC understands equity as both an outcome and a process.
 How we work together is as important as the work we do.

 Recognizing that conservation shares in this legacy of inequitable practices, CTNC envisions a new approach to conservation that accounts for differences in opportunities, barriers and needs.
 We seek to ensure all people share in the benefits of healthy lands, regardless of race.
-We must examine our own power and privilege and work to change how all are impacted by our work.
+We must examine our own power and privilege and work to change how all are impacted by our efforts.
 We must work to make land and the benefits of conservation accessible and productive for all people.

 A Proposed Solution

 CTNC seeks to be an organization of and for all people.
-To that end, We will actively evolve ourselves and the nature of our work to effectively serve alongside those who have traditionally been left at the margins of decisions that affect their lives and health.
+To that end, we will actively evolve ourselves and the nature of our work to effectively serve alongside those who have traditionally been left at the margins of decisions that affect their lives and health.

-Together we will protect land in ways that advance equity, improve public access, and enrich all of our lives.
+Together we will protect land in ways that advance equity, improve public access and enrich all of our lives.
 Further, as a part of the conservation movement, we will help promote and build this shared future with others.